ChiefGyk3D/pipewire_sink/README.md

 ### After Running the Script

+The script automatically attempts to reconnect audio applications by:
+- Moving all active audio streams to the new default sink
+- Signaling Firefox to reconnect its audio
+- Detecting Chrome/Chromium (which usually auto-reconnect)

-**Note**: Applications that were playing audio when PipeWire restarted may need to be restarted to reconnect to the audio system.
-This includes:
+**However**, some applications may still need to be restarted if audio doesn't return:
-- Web browsers (Chrome, Firefox)
+- Web browsers (Chrome, Firefox) - try reloading the tab first
-- Media players (VLC, MPV)
+- Media players (VLC, MPV) - pause and resume may work
-- Communication apps (Discord, Zoom)
+- Communication apps (Discord, Zoom, Teams)
-- Games
+- Games - usually require full restart

-Most modern applications will automatically reconnect, but if an app has no audio after running the script, simply restart that application.
+**Pro Tip**: Enable the watchdog service to catch and fix audio issues *before* they break, minimizing the need for app restarts.

 ## Helper Tools